SongShaopu1998/SongShaopu1998.github.io/_pages/about.md

 My name is Shaopu Song.
 I'm an incoming EECS M.Eng student at UC Berkeley.
 Before that, I was an undergraduate student as Southeast University, majoring in Robotics Engineering.

 Due to the **COVID-19** pandemic, I chose to defer my enrollment to Berkeley from Fall 2021 to Fall 2022.
-Another reason of deferral is that I am not so obsessed with what I have learned in the past four years, which includes Machine Learning, Artificial Intelligence, Robotics Vision… Almost all of the time I have spent from my sophomore year to my senior year is using **Python** to implement and then observe the above tricks by leveraging some libraries and NN models.
+Another reason of deferral is that I am not so obsessed with what I have learned in the past four years.
 So I decided to make some changes.
 During this deferring period, I learned from some famous Open-source CS courses and try to lay a solid foundation of computer science knowledge including **Data Structures and Algorithms**, **Advanced C++**, **Computer Architecture**…

 The ones I have finished learning (lectures & projects & labs) include:
   - **Berkeley CS 61A (Fall 2020)** ✔️ **Videos** ✔️ **Discs** ✔️ **Labs** ✔️ **Hws** ✔️ **Projs**